Curing Miracle Steps in LLM Mathematical Reasoning with Rubric Rewards: Abstract

 \section{Abstract}

-Large language models for mathematical reasoning are typically trained with outcome-based rewards, which credit only the final answer.
-In our experiments, we observe that this paradigm is highly susceptible to reward hacking, leading to a substantial overestimation of a model's reasoning ability.
-This is evidenced by a high incidence of ``false positives''—solutions that reach the correct final answer through an unsound reasoning process.
+In this paper, we observe that current models are susceptible to reward hacking, leading to a substantial overestimation of a model's reasoning ability.
+This is evidenced by a high incidence of ``false positives''—solutions that reach the correct answer through an unsound process.
 Through a systematic analysis with human verification, we establish a taxonomy of these failure modes, identifying patterns like \textit{Miracle Steps}—abrupt jumps to a correct output without a valid preceding derivation.
-Probing experiments suggest a strong association between these \textit{Miracle Steps} and memorization, where the model appears to recall the answer directly rather than deriving it.
+Probing experiments suggest that these \textit{Miracle Steps} are linked to answer-recall shortcuts, including memorization from pretraining, where the model accesses the correct answer independently of its reasoning chain.
 To mitigate this systemic issue, we introduce the Rubric Reward Model (RRM), a process-oriented reward function that evaluates the entire reasoning trajectory against problem-specific rubrics.
-The generative RRM provides fine-grained, calibrated rewards (0–1) that explicitly penalize logical flaws and encourage rigorous deduction.
-When integrated into a reinforcement learning pipeline, RRM-based training consistently outperforms outcome-only supervision across four math benchmarks.
+The RRM explicitly penalizes logical flaws and encourages rigorous deduction.
+When integrated into an RL pipeline, RRM-based training consistently outperforms outcome-only supervision across four math benchmarks.
 Notably, it boosts \textit{Verified Pass@1024} on AIME2024 from 26.7\% to 62.6\% and reduces the incidence of \textit{Miracle Steps} by 71\%.
-Our work demonstrates that rewarding the solution process is crucial for building models that are not only more accurate but also more reliable.\footnote{We released our code and data at \url{https://github.com/YouliangYuan/rrm-cure-miracle-steps}.}
+Our work demonstrates that rewarding the solution process is crucial for building accurate and reliable models.\footnote{We released our code and data at \url{https://github.com/YouliangYuan/rrm-cure-miracle-steps}.}